mattermost/docs/source/install/self-managed-changelog.md

 ### Bug Fixes
  - Fixed an issue where if a self-hosted purchase was not available, an air-gapped modal was shown instead of going to the CWS purchase portal experience directly.
  - Fixed small visual issues with self-hosted purchase modal.
-Tweak wording for admins trying to purchase when a purchase is already in progress.
+Adjusted wording for admins trying to purchase when a purchase is already in progress.
  - Fixed an issue where attempting to create a team with a duplicate URL displayed the wrong error.
  - Fixed an issue where the custom status modal did not close when navigating to the custom emoji page.
  - Fixed an issue where selections within a code block were not properly copied to clipboard.